3 ways your kids will redefine the American Dream

 That’s why it’s so critical to start the college cost conversation early—like 9th grade-early.
 Want an incentive?
 A start-up called Raise.me allows high schoolers—as early as freshman year—to earn “micro-scholarships” from over 100 colleges.
 Got an A in chemistry?
 Won the lacrosse playoffs?
 Volunteered at your local animal shelter?
 Each awesome achievement can earn your kid $500 to over $1,000 from various colleges.
 Even “mayor” of Millennials Mark Zuckerberg backs it: Facebook is one of Raise.me’s main supporters.

 Best way to avoid the college cost guessing game?
 Fill out the FAFSA (Free Application for Federal Student Aid)—the key to scholarships, grants, work-study, and low-rate federal loans.
 The form is notoriously long and complicated, but it’s getting better!
-You can access the FAFSA starting on October 1 every year.
+Starting this year, you can access the FAFSA on October 1, 2016 (up from January 1, 2017).
+Why the new, early start?
+It means you’ll be able to auto-fill the form for the 2017-18 school year using your 2015 tax return data.
+(More details here.)

 Parents of kids who excel in hands-on environments can encourage them to consider the growing trend of apprenticeships (a traditionally European idea that’s catching on here in the U.S.), particularly programs offered in tandem with a community college degree.